ipfs/ipfs-docs/docs/basics/command-line.md

 You can now pin the folder that you just retrieved by running the `ipfs pin add <CID>` command.

 ```
-ipfs pin add bafybeia6b2lmxqbf6572ig4pj4lepjm7u4vgk4bg4hzewmev2owkvedtwm
+ipfs pin add bafybeifsohflj3hk4mond6pla2utxux6xblsevrwfeluc6rjij4pdywtlu

-> pinned bafybeia6b2lmxqbf6572ig4pj4lepjm7u4vgk4bg4hzewmev2owkvedtwm recursively
+> pinned bafybeifsohflj3hk4mond6pla2utxux6xblsevrwfeluc6rjij4pdywtlu recursively
 ```

 Objects that you retrieve over IPFS are not pinned to your node by default, if you wish to prevent the files from being garbage collected, you need to pin them.
-You will notice that the pin you just added is a `recursive` pin, meaning it is a directory containing other objects.
+You will notice that the pin you just added is a `recursive` pin, meaning it is a directory containing other objects or is a file consisting of only one block.
 More about pins [here](../how-to/pin-files/#three-kinds-of-pins).

 You can also view the contents of a file from within the CLI using the command `ipfs cat <CID>`.
 In the example below, I will be using this command in an attempt to view the contents of the folder we just retrieved and pinned.

 ```
-ipfs cat bafybeia6b2lmxqbf6572ig4pj4lepjm7u4vgk4bg4hzewmev2owkvedtwm
+ipfs cat bafybeifsohflj3hk4mond6pla2utxux6xblsevrwfeluc6rjij4pdywtlu

 > Error: this dag node is a directory
 ```